Rajdeep-Gill/react-chess-game/README.md

-# Notes/Things to do

-[ ] Create getPossibleMoves() function - When piece is clicked, returns all valid moves [ ] Allow pieces to move and swap turns
+# React Chess Game

+Chess built with React and Typescript

+## Future Improvements

+- [ ] Implement castling
+- [ ] Add en passant captures
+- [ ] Add pawn promotion
+- [ ] Add move history
-[ ] Add checking for checks
+- [ ] Add multiplayer support - WebSockets

-[ ] Potentially update PieceT to include hasMoved ( mainly for pawns and castling ) [ ] Refactor????
-Memoize the board so only changed cells get re-rendered
+### Motivation

+The motivation behind this project was to get a handle on user state, and running a complex game loop.
+I tried to strictly type everything to ensure a better development experience, but I feel like I did too much with the typing, even when it wasn't necessary.